What Is A PLC: PLC Meaning

 2. Analog inputs: Contrary to discrete, analog inputs signify data across a continuum of values.
 They are essential for measuring variables such as temperature, pressure, carbon dioxide levels, or weight.
 For instance, a temperature sensor may record a continuous range of temperature from freezing to boiling points.

 • Execution of program instructions: Based on the data received from these inputs, the PLC processes and executes predefined program instructions.
 This programming determines how the PLC responds to different input conditions, allowing for dynamic and responsive automation.
+A function block diagram (FBD) is often used to illustrate signal and data flow through reusable function blocks, modeling the interconnections between control system algorithms and logic.

 • Operation of output devices: Following the execution of its program, the PLC sends signals to output devices to perform actions based on the inputs and the program’s logic.